 5 pts.
-The LEA must identify each Tier I, Tier II and Tier III school the LEA commits to serve and identify the model that the LEA will use in each Tier I and Tier II school.
+The LEA must identify each Priority school the LEA commits to serve and identify the model that the LEA will use in each school.

-- (a) the name and NCES ID # of each school along with the identification of the tier level for each school - (b) the intervention model that will be implemented in each school
+- (a) the name and NCES ID # of each school - (b) the intervention model that will be implemented in each school

 Marginal (0-1 pts.)
 Somewhat Rigorous (2-3 pts.)
 Most Rigorous (4-5 pts.)
 Identification: • List of schools is missing.
-List of schools is provided but tiers are not designated.
-List of schools are provided and correctly identified into tiers.
+Identification: List of schools has been provided.
+List of schools has been provided.
 Models have not been identified for each school.
 Some models have been identified for individual schools but the list is incomplete.
-Models of intervention have clearly been identified that will be implemented for each school. [ l Points Awarded incomplete. school.
+Models of intervention have clearly been identified that will be implemented for each school.

+school.
 Comments Points Awarded

-- B: DESCRIPTIVE INFORMATION: An LEA must include the following information in its application for a School Improvement Grant. - B 1a: For each Tier I and Tier II school that the LEA commits to serve, the LEA must demonstrate that The LEA has analyzed the needs of each school and selected an intervention for each school. - 10 pts.
+- B 1a: For each Priority school that the LEA commits to serve, the LEA must demonstrate that The LEA has analyzed the needs of each school and selected an intervention for each school. - B: DESCRIPTIVE INFORMATION: An LEA must include the following information in its application for a School Improvement Grant.

+10 pts.
 Describe the needs assessment process that the school went through before selecting the Intervention Model.